mkiser/WTFJHT/faq.md

 ### *AI policy & boundaries*

-**Is this written by an AI?** No. All content is researched, written, and curated by Matt, an irl human working out of his basement in Seattle, WA.
-The editorial judgement, sourcing, writing, and editing of WTFJHT, as well as the personal accountability for corrections, errors, and omissions will always be uniquely human.
-That’s my job and my responsibility.
-Understanding complex political events and making meaningful connections requires a human approach grounded in journalistic ethics, curiosity, and accountability.
-And lastly, you'll note that the typos are a dead giveaway that a human wrote it.
+**Is WTFJHT written by AI?** No. All content is researched, written, and curated by Matt, an IRL human working out of his basement in Seattle, WA.
+The editorial judgment, sourcing, writing, and editing of WTFJHT, as well as the personal accountability for corrections, errors, and omissions, will always be uniquely human.
+Also, the typos are a giveaway that a human wrote it.

+**Where do you draw the line?
+What is your AI policy?** I’m clear on the distinction between using AI to extend my personal capacity versus using AI to do the work for me.
-**Here’s what AI is NOT allowed to do**: (1) research, write, or edit WTFJHT, (2) decide what’s news or replace my editorial judgement, (3) “fact check” my work, or (4) publish anything automatically without my review and approval.
+1. **What AI is NOT allowed to do**: (1) Research, write, or edit WTFJHT, (2) decide what’s news or replace my editorial judgment, (3) "fact check" my work, (4) or publish anything automatically without my review.

-**Here’s what I am willing to use AI for**: (1) narrate my work using a clone of my voice, (2) check for typos and grammar cleanup, (3) help me debug the occasional tech issues I have, and (4) organize business-related ideas (non-editorial).
+2. **What I am willing to use AI for**: (1) Narrate the audio edition using a text-to-speech clone of my voice, (2) check for typos/grammar cleanup, (3) debug technical/code issues, (4) organize non-editorial business ideas.

-**Why is the podcast narrated with an AI voice?
-Why not record it yourself?** Using a clone of my voice to then read my words to make my work available to more people in more places — all for free and without ads – is about scaling my labor; not replacing it.
-My time and money aren’t resources I can scale.
-Using a clone of my voice is one way I can bring back the audio edition a consistent and sustainable way without compromising the core work.

-**Is this replacing the newsletter?** No. The newsletter remains the primary product from which everything else flows.
-The podcast is simply an extension of my work made available in an additional format.
+**Why didn't you hire a human voice actor for the podcast?** I did.
+For eight years, I paid a human to read the podcast.
+I paid them well, spending over $150,000 during that period to produce an audio edition.
+It generated no direct revenue and, ultimately, it wasn’t a financially viable way to run a small business.
+I exhausted that avenue (for now, at least).
+The choice wasn’t between "Human Actor" and "AI Voice."
+The choice was between "AI Voice" or "No Audio Edition at all."

+**Why not just record it yourself?** My time and money aren’t resources I can scale.
+As a one-person operation, I spend my entire day doomscrolling the news, writing, and editing the daily edition.
+Adding the time required to record, edit, and produce/publish an audio version is physically impossible without sacrificing... well, something.
+Using a voice clone allows me to scale my labor, which allows me to scale my capacities.

+**Why not use volunteers?** Volunteers aren’t free.
+They require management: finding people, coordinating their schedules, quality control, and daily production, etc. is a job.
+That shifts the cost of labor back onto me as a manager, which I don’t have time for.

+**Why use a voice clone instead of standard text-to-speech?** Standard text-to-speech is painfully functional and robotic.
+But, more importantly, I want to represent my work on every surface WTFJHT comes into contact with, even if that requires using a clone of my voice to get there.
+My goal with WTFJHT is to help people establish a better relationship with the news.
+And, readers had asked for the podcast to return because they want to consume the news while commuting, doing chores, exercising, whatever.

+**What is your stance on the ethics of generative AI?** My honest take is that it’s kinda lame today, but there are some useful things it can do, and it will only get better and more capable tomorrow.
+The ethical and moral dilemmas in and around AI are pretty profound, and I won't pretend to have arrived at any sort of coherent personal point of view.
+However, my guiding principle is this: I use this technology to scale my labor, not replace it.
+I don’t use AI to create thoughts, opinions, or journalism.
+I use AI as a sort of extensible tool to take the work I’ve already done and make it available to more people in more places — all for free and without ads.

 ---